rugheid/Swift-MathEagle/README.md

 # Supported Xcode Versions
 MathEagle is fully compatible with:
-- Xcode 7 (this is the beta version using swift 2.0!)
+- Xcode 7 (take a look at the `swift-2` branch)
+- Xcode 8 and swift 3
 MathEagle is no longer compatible with swift 1.2.

 # Currently Supported